akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-mornings.markdown

 Not to worry.
 I've been there a thousand times and I know what to do.
 For thirst, I prepare water with electrolytes[^electrolytes].
-For meditation, I sit cross-legged: time to meditate.
+For anxiety, I sit cross-legged: time to meditate.
 20 min later the anxiety is gone.
 But I'm feeling profoundly tired.
 Time to lie down.